patternfly/patternfly-elements/docs/content/develop/step-2c.md

       --pfe-cool-element__region--Property: updated;
     }
   }
-  // Modifiers can also be set using classes or scoped to the Shadow DOM &--modifier / &[modifier] {
+  // Modifiers can also be set using classes and scoped to the Shadow DOM &--modifier {
     --pfe-cool-element--Property: updated;
   }
 }